Panama Canal Gatun Locks aerial view

 🌊 Why Locks Not Sea-Level?

-Remember: Panama = Hilly terrain = Locks needed (unlike Suez = Flat desert = No locks)
+Remember: Panama = Hilly terrain = Locks (unlike Suez = Flat desert = No locks)

 🆚 Panama vs Suez — Quick Compare